JsCommunity/limit-concurrency-decorator/README.md

 httpRequestLimited("http://example.net/");
 httpRequestLimited("http://example2.net/");

-// this call will wait for the 2 previous responses to have been read entirely httpRequestLimited("http://example3.net/");
+// this call will wait for one of the 2 previous responses to have been read entirely httpRequestLimited("http://example3.net/");
 ```